jeremyfix/deeplearning-lectures/Webpage/03-pytorch-gan.md

 ## Going further

+At the time of writing the subject, I'm quite surprised by the values of the losses and accuracies.
+Indeed, the generator seems to be outputting realistic images but the discriminator accuracy converges up to 96$\%$ which is really surprising since we may expect the discriminator to fail distinguishing the real from the fake.
+Apparently it succeeds to differentiate both even thought visually, the digits seems pretty realistic.
+As I understand it, it does not seem to be related to mode collapse because interpolating in the latent space shows a large diversity of samples.
+The generator loss is also unexpectedly staying high.
+This is surprising given the apparently realistic outputs produced by the generator but, at least, this is in agreement with the loss/accuracy of the discriminator which fails to be fooled by the generator.

 GAN can have problems being trained.
 Sometimes, training is unstable.
 Sometimes, training leads to mode collapse, a situation where the generator fails to produce diversity in its output and the model gets locked in this mode.
 Variations, known as Wasserstein GAN (WGAN, [@Arjovsky2017]), Wasserstein GAN with gradient penalty [@Gulrajani2017] and others were introduced to fix these issues.
 However, a recent paper [@Lucic2018] suggests that with enough hyperparameters tuning, "even" the vanilla GAN can work as well as its variations.

 Finally, for evaluating the quality of the generated image, the literature is currently on the Fréchet Inception Distance introduced in [@Heusel2018].